-13. It's an attitude - Make healthy eating a natural process – not a big deal.
+13. It's an attitude - Make healthy eating a natural process

 When you try to force something new it becomes difficult.
-Isn’t it?

-- Instead go with the flow.
-What is the worst that can happen? you will take longer to add that brown rice in your family meals but when you do it will be a welcome meal not a compromise.
+- Instead, go with the flow.
+What is the worst that can happen? you will take longer to add that brown rice in your family meals but when you do it will be a welcome meal, not a compromise.

 - And if one person says I don't like something - never force them to eat it.
-I know my neighbor whose kids hate Broccoli and she makes it a big deal - now they hate it even more.
+I know my neighbor whose kids hate broccoli and she makes it a big deal - now they hate it even more.
 So what if your kids don't like broccoli - find another veggie that is just as healthy and acceptable to them.

-If you force kids they will avoid those food not just as kids but even when they grow up because of the unpleasant association they have with food.
+If you force kids they will avoid that food not just as kids but even when they grow up because of the unpleasant association they have with food.
 I hated a few veggies which I was forced to eat as a kid when I was in the boarding school.
 I started eating them now with my own kids!

 14. Lead by example

 I know some of my friends cook food for the kids separately!
-The kids food is often more enriched - with the belief that kids can afford it!
+The kid's food is often more enriched - with the belief that kids can afford it!
 My personal take on food is about

 - Eating as a family and about everyone eating the same food.